KenKundert/quantiphy/doc/user.rst

     Kvco = 9.07 GHz/V  -- Gain of VCO

-With :meth:`quantiphy.Quantity.extract()`  the values of quantities can be given as a expression that contains previously defined quantities.
-This requires that you set the *evaluate* argument to True.
+With :meth:`quantiphy.Quantity.extract()`  the values of quantities can be given as a expression that contains previously defined quantities (or :ref:`physical constants <physical-constants> or select mathematical constants (pi, tau, π, or τ).
+This feature is disabled if the *evaluate* argument is False.
 For example:

 .. code-block:: python